 RSS feeds syndicate content automatically in a standardized XML file format allowing the information to be published once and viewed by many different programs.
 RSS feeds can be read using web, desktop or mobile based software called an RSS Reader.
 The user subscribes to a RSS feed and the RSS reader checks the user's subscribed feeds regularly for updates.
 Readers benefit from timely updates of favored websites they subscribe to.

 Many websites offer RSS feeds.
 You can bring an RSS feed into your website easily using the WebHornet RSS Feed Module.
 You will need to know the RSS URL of the feed you would like to imbed into your website.
 Once you have this, set-up your website to read in the RSS feed.
 As updates occur to the RSS feed, they will appear on your website in real-time.
-Using our online website builder, your website benefits from content updates to the designated feed area without effort on your part.
+Your website benefits from content updates to the designated feed area without effort on your part.
 However, keep in mind, links in the RSS feed may take your visitors away from your site.

 An RSS Icon appears in each blog post and when clicked on the user will be directed to your full RSS Feed.
 Here the user can subscribe to your RSS feed.
-This great feature is built in to WebHornets online website builder.
+This great feature is built into your WebHornet Website.
 Not only is this feature helpful to your customers, but Search Engines love it too.
 In your posts, we recommend using search keywords and phrases and linking these keywords back to relevant pages of your website driving both the RSS Subscriber and Search Engine back to your website.